How to Make a Snack Board—The Ultimate Party Spread

 Step 5: Pop in your produce and extras

 The final step is sprinkling in your bright fruits and veggies.
 Simply fill in any gaps on your board and make adjustments as you go.
 For a more varied look, spread out the produce so there are a few vines of grapes in different places on the board and a few different groups of nuts and dried fruits.
+Learn how to make a vegan charcuterie board and turkey charcuterie board.

 Tips for Making a Snack Board